Albuquerque, New Mexico: Media and entertainment

-Albuquerque is a hub for production studios, including Albuquerque Studios, which is one of the primary productions hubs for Netflix.
-Several major motion pictures and television shows have been filmed and produced in Albuquerque, including scenes from Walt Disney Presents Elfego Baca, The Muppet Movie, the Breaking Bad franchise, The Avengers, A Million Ways to Die in the West, In Plain Sight, Speechless, Daybreak, Just Getting Started, and Stranger Things season 4.
-NBCUniversal also has a sizable presence in the city, as do independent multimedia franchise studios including Blackout Theatre, Cliffdweller Studios, and Heaven Sent Gaming.
+Albuquerque is a hub for production studios, including Albuquerque Studios, which is one of the primary production hubs for Netflix.
+Several major motion pictures and television shows have been filmed and produced in Albuquerque, including scenes from Walt Disney Presents Elfego Baca, The Muppet Movie, the Breaking Bad franchise, The Avengers, A Million Ways to Die in the West, In Plain Sight, Speechless, Daybreak, Just Getting Started, Stranger Things season 4, Pluribus.
+NBCUniversal also has a sizable and expanding presence in the city, as do independent multimedia franchise studios.

-Numerous works of fiction take place, either fully or in part, in the Albuquerque metropolitan area including Albuquerque (1948 Western), Bless Me, Ultima, The Good, the Bad, and the Ugly, Breaking Bad (along with its spin-offs Better Call Saul and El Camino), and High School Musical.
+Numerous works of fiction take place, either fully or in part, in the Albuquerque metropolitan area.
+These include Albuquerque (a 1948 Western), Bless Me, Ultima, The Good, the Bad, and the Ugly, Breaking Bad (along with its spin-offs Better Call Saul and El Camino), Pluribus, High School Musical, and Coyote vs. Acme.
 The city is referenced in Billy Mize's 1967 album Lights of Albuquerque, Jim Glaser's 1986 song "The Lights of Albuquerque", Neil Young's song "Albuquerque", and "Weird" Al Yankovic's song "Albuquerque".
 The city is referenced in "Hungry, Hungry Homer", the 15th episode of the twelfth season of The Simpsons, which features Albuquerque as the location where the owners of the Springfield Isotopes baseball team wish to relocate; the episode inspired the name of the real Albuquerque Isotopes Minor League team.
 Many Bugs Bunny cartoon shorts feature Bugs traveling around the world by burrowing underground.
-Ending up in the wrong place, Bugs consults a map, complaining, "I knew I should have taken that left toin at Albakoykee (left turn at Albuquerque)."
+Ending up in the wrong place, Bugs consults a map, complaining, "I knew I should have taken that left turn at Albuquerque."
 Failure to do so can somehow result in Bugs ending up thousands of miles off-course.
 (Bugs first uses that line in 1945's Herr Meets Hare.)